TonyBUK/AoC/2016/Day11/readme.md

 3. Next, try to move all unique items upwards
 4. Finally, try to move all unique pairs downwards

+Plus this is the basic pattern you'd follow anyway.
+Moving 4 items upwards would be:

+-   2 up (2 on floor 2, 2 on floor 1)
+-   1 down (1 on floor 2, 3 on floor 1)
+-   2 up (3 on floor 2, 1 on floor 1)
+-   1 down (2 on floor 2, 2 on floor 1)
+-   2 up (4 on floor 2)

+i.e. for the most part, this is the main sequence you'll use.

 Next up, we want to start discarding no hoper paths, which will become prominent once we find *any* solution, and that is if we take the most *optimistic* projection of how many moves we need to solve the puzzle (even if it isn't legal), would that actually improve the solution, if not, give up.

 So what's a way of calculating this...